 Does A New Spouse’s Income Impact Child Support?

 Only your income and that of your ex figure into the calculation.
-That said, it’s rare, but in some situations, the court may consider the overall financial situation in a household, and that may also include income from a new spouse or partner.
+That said, it’s rare, but in some situations, the court may consider the overall financial situation in a household.
+That can include income from a new spouse or partner.

-Can I Modify Support Payments?
+Can You Modify Support Payments?

 In Oregon, you can request a hearing to present evidence to rebut a proposed amount.
 This goes both ways.
 Either parent can use this opportunity to argue that the number should be higher or lower.

-Things become harder to deal with once the court orders Oregon child support.
-It can be done, but it’s a longer, more difficult process.
-If there’s been a significant change in circumstances, you can petition the court to modify.
+Things become harder to deal with once the court orders child support.
+The amount can be adjusted after the fact, but it’s a longer, more difficult process.
+Not to mention expensive.

 Related Reading: How Does A Child Support Modification Work?